Henrydw/UROP-1st-Year/README.md

 #### a) Home.html
 This page is used for the home page.
 It displays the forms as a list and also consists of submit button, which clicked redirects to the submissions page
 #### b) Graph.html
 This page *does not* display live data.
 It is only used to check if the background codes can run and a live graph can be displayed.
-It generates a random number every few seconds which is then displayed live on the screen without the need to refresh.
+It generates a random number every second which is then displayed live on the screen without the need to refresh.
 #### c) Atlas_graph.html
 This page is currently under development to display live data from the sensors.
 Uses the Ajax method to collect and display live data.